 Women's Walk in Tango

-Tango walk is performed by two dancers chest against chest in close embrace.
-The man walks forward, the woman walks backward, and they must walk with matched posture, alignment, CBM, dissociation, pace and rhythm in perfect coordination, balance, harmony and elegance.
+Tango walk is performed in close embrace by two dancers in a chest-to-chest posture.
+The man walks forward, while the woman steps backward, and they must walk with matching posture, alignment, CBM, dissociation, timing, and pace in perfect coordination, balance, harmony, and elegance.
 Many students do not walk well because they do not have the needed stability, flexibility and techniques.
 Their postures and habits are not up to the standard of tango.
 Their legs and feet are not strong enough to maintain balance, and their personal praxes conflict with each other, causing instability and disharmony in their walk.

 In order to walk well, you first need to develop muscles that enable your feet to suck the floor and stay very grounded in the walk.
 Dancing a lot certainly helps.
-Exercise and workout can also be beneficial.
+Supplementary exercises can also be beneficial.
 One exercise that I found particularly helpful is demonstrated by Vanessa Gauch in the following video.

 When done in slow motion, this exercise can effectively build foot muscles and improve stability and elegance in women's walk.
-The exercise can be summed up in six steps to help you memorize the sequence: (1) Stand on one leg and stretch the other leg forward.
-(2) Transfer the weight forward until you stand on the heel of the front foot and the toes of the back foot.
-(3) Change weight back and forth a few times in that position.
-(4) Transfer the weight completely to the front leg.
-(5) Start the next step by swiveling the hips and using the hip to move the leg - this will give women's walk a feminine look.
-(6) Repeat the sequence with the other leg.
+The exercise can be summed up in six steps to help you memorize the sequence: (1) Stand on one leg, stretching the other leg forward.
+(2) Transfer weight forward to rest on the heel of the front foot and the toes of the back foot.
+(3) Shift weight back and forth a few times in this position.
+(4) Transfer weight fully onto the front leg.
+(5) Start the next step by swiveling the hips to move the leg - which gives women's walk a feminine grace.
+(6) Repeat the sequence with the opposite leg.

-In tango, women mostly walk backwards, which is hard since that is not how they normally walk.
+In tango, women mostly walk backwards, which is a challenge since that is not how they normally walk.
 To learn to walk backwards, you almost need to start from toddle.
 The following video, demonstrated also by Vanessa Gauch, can help you understand how it should be done.

 It is important to note that embrace affects walk significantly.
 Walking in an A-shaped frame is very different from walking in an H-shaped frame.
 A woman using open dance hold cannot stretch her leg back far enough, because without leaning on her partner it's hard for her to keep balance with just one leg when the other leg must stretch back as far as possible.
 Here is an example.